xvzc/SpoofDPI/README.md

   -enable-doh
         enable 'dns-over-https'
   -fake-https-packets uint
-        number of fake packets to send before the client hello (default 0, max 50) higher values may increase success, but the lowest possible value is recommended. try this if tcp-level fragmentation (via --window-size) does not work. this feature requires root privilege and the 'libpcap' dependency -listen-addr string
+        number of fake packets to send before the client hello (max 50) (default 0) higher values may increase success, but the lowest possible value is recommended. try this if tcp-level fragmentation (via --window-size) does not work. this feature requires root privilege and the 'libpcap' dependency -ignore value
+        do not perform DPI circumvention on domains matching this regex pattern;
+        can be given multiple times. ignored patterns have higher priority than allowed patterns -listen-addr string
         IP address to listen on (default "127.0.0.1") -listen-port uint
-        port number to listen on (default 8080) -pattern value
+        port number to listen on (default 8080) -silent
-        bypass DPI only on packets matching this regex pattern; can be given multiple times -silent
         do not show the banner and server information at start up -system-proxy